Graduate Assistant Positions

 Graduate Assistant positions are open to currently enrolled graduate students in the Silberman College of Business at Fairleigh Dickinson University, at both the Metropolitan Campus and the Florham Campus.
 Outstanding senior undergraduate students are also encouraged to apply.

-Each semester, there are a limited number of available positions for Business Graduate Assistants.
+Each semester, there are a limited number of available positions for Graduate Assistants at Silberman College of Business.

 Graduate Assistants are involved in research and may also provide a variety of administrative responsibilities in support of many academic and educational programs in the College.
 Graduate Assistants are expected to attend assistantship meetings, support program initiatives, and perform duties as needed by the College.